maurodelazeri/erigon-test/core/state/redis_state.md

 Chain reorganizations (reorgs) happen when the blockchain forks and a non-canonical chain becomes canonical.
 The Redis integration handles this by:

 1. Detecting the reorg point (where the chain diverged)
-2. Deleting all block data, transactions, and receipts from the non-canonical chain
+2. Atomically deleting all block data, transactions, and receipts from the non-canonical chain
 3. Restoring state at the reorg point to match what it was before the reorg
 4. Updating Redis to reflect the new canonical chain

+The reorg process uses Redis transactions to ensure atomic updates, guaranteeing that Redis state remains consistent even if a reorg happens during processing or if the node crashes mid-operation.
 This ensures that historical queries return accurate results even after reorgs.

 ## Go API Examples